 To me, it means to do what a responsible person would have done in the circumstances to protect personal information considering:

 - The kind of personal information you’re processing.
 For example, account numbers can be used by a theft to steal money from a bank account.
 Special personal information can be used to discriminate against someone.

 - Whose personal information it is.
 If it’s a child’s you need to do more to protect it.

 - The harm someone could suffer if their personal information got into the wrong hands.

 - Whether your actions will actually have the effect of protecting personal information.
 Is it possible to protect the personal information?

 - What is appropriate considering that personal information needs to flow.

 We can help you

-- Raise awareness in your organisation by attending our POPI workshops.
+- Raise your awareness of data protection compliance by attending one of our workshops.

-- Practically assess how POPI impacts you and your organisation by doing a Privacy Impact Assessment.
+- Practically assess how POPI impacts you and your organisation by doing an impact assessment.